edcork/edcork.github.io/docs/pages/write/system_config.md

 ### Set the required system parameters

 OMT uses the `br_netfilter` module to enable transparent masquerading and to ease Virtual Extensible LAN (VxLAN) traffic for communication between Kubernetes pods across the cluster nodes.
-Therefore, you must make sure the `br_netfilter` module is installed on all control plane and worker nodes before you set the system parameters.
+Therefore, you must make sure the `br_netfilter` module is installed on all master and worker nodes before you set the system parameters.
 To do this, follow these steps:

 1. Log in to the node.
 2. Run the following command to check whether the `br_netfilter` module is enabled: